 The Business account is available to those who have been trading for over a year with a turnover of up to £2 million.
 It gives you access to benefits and services like FreeAgent accounting and Business Boost along with your own Relationship Manager.

 Business overdrafts are available with no set minimum to pay back each month.
 You can borrow up to £50,000 unsecured (subject to approval).

 Lloyds / Bank of Scotland

-With Lloyds and Bank of Scotland, new businesses with an anticipated turnover of less than £3 million get 18 months of day-to-day banking for free with the Business Current Account.
-It’s six months if you’re switching from another business account.
+With Lloyds and Bank of Scotland, new businesses with an anticipated turnover of less than £3 million get 12 months of day-to-day banking for free with the Business Current Account whether you’re switching or opening a new account.
 All of the accounts have free electronic payments and simple pricing structures.